-Autofaders allow Brio 36 faders to be opened and closed under the control of another system through the use of GPIs.
+AutoFaders allow Brio 36 faders to be opened and closed under the control of another system through the use of GPIs.

-To control an assignable AutoFader, select the Access>Autofader page and press the appropriate access button for the channel whose Autofader is to be accessed.
-See Figure 1 below.
+To control an assignable AutoFader, select the Access>Autofader page and press the appropriate access button for the channel whose AutoFader is to be accessed.
+See Figure 1.

-Note that the appropriate context sensitive controls under the touchscreen illuminate to provide physical controls
+Note: the appropriate context sensitive controls under the touchscreen illuminate to provide physical controls